Fast Facts on Diversity

 - International students made up the highest proportion (40.5 percent) of enrolled graduate students.

-- The percentage of Hispanic students increased from 2005 to 6.6 percent.
+- The percentage of Hispanic students increased to 6.6 percent.

 About Faculty and Staff